 we use the term "management" to denote a wide range of positions within

 a company, each manager is an individual with his or her own unique

-"scored" to help point out your thought patterns or behaviors.
-Some
+are scored to help point out your thought patterns or

 week you will also be asked to interview a manager to learn more about

-concepts you are learning each week, and so they should help you to "learn by
+concepts you are learning each week, and so they should help you to learn

 so that you can begin to predict how you might behave as a

 This can be very helpful for career planning, in order to select the